How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 • Translate: Translate

-• Utilities: Announce Notifications, Calculator, Feedback Assistant, Flashlight, Keyboard Brightness (iPad only), Low Power Mode, Magnifier, Print Center, Scan Code, Stage Manager (iPad only)
+• Utilities: Announce Notifications, Calculator, Feedback Assistant (if you're running a beta), Flashlight, Keyboard Brightness (iPad only), Low Power Mode, Magnifier, Print Center, Scan Code, Stage Manager (iPad only)

 • Voice Memos: Voice Memo